 ‘We want to provide a safe experience for users to get apps and a great opportunity for all developers to be successful.
 We do this by offering a highly curated App Store where experts review every app, and an editorial team helps users discover new apps every day.
 For everything else, there is always the open Internet.
 If the App Store model and guidelines are not best for your app or business idea that’s okay, we provide Safari for a great web experience too.’

-Don’t worry if your app doesn’t meet Apple's standards.
-It’s not the end of the road; we can help with web app which work with the latest version of iOS.
+Don’t worry if your app doesn’t meet Apple’s standards.
+It’s not the end of the road; we can help with a web app that works with the latest version of iOS.

 So, do iOS WebApps make a mark?